Obtain The Best Possible Purchase Price for Your Business

 External Financing Options Help Increase Purchase Price of Businesses

-A final way in which to maximize the purchase price of a business is by offering the buyer the opportunity to partially or fully finance their purchase.
+A final way to maximize the purchase price of a business is offering potential buyers the opportunity to partially or fully finance their purchase.
 The financing may come from Small Business Administration (SBA) backed bank lending or from seller-financing.
 Offering financing options opens up the potential pool of buyers to those who may qualify for external financing but who can not pay cash for the business.
 This in turn creates a more liquid market for the buyers (by creating more potential buyers) which ultimately raises the purchase price of the business.

 SBA-Backed Deals May Maximize Purchase Price for Your Business